-Central Penn College is currently not enrolling students in the Patient Care Assistant Certificate program in 2023.
-The program is tentatively scheduled to begin enrolling in 2024.
+Central Penn College is currently not enrolling students in the Patient Care Assistant Certificate program for the winter 2023 term.
+The program is tentatively scheduled to begin enrolling later in the year.

 Purpose

 This 3-credit course is designed to train individuals to work hands-on with patients who have a variety of healthcare needs to provide the local healthcare market with qualified healthcare professional.
 The program is designed for applicants interested in an entry level position providing direct patient care.
 Patient Care Assistants may work in numerous settings, such as hospitals, home healthcare agencies, rehabilitation centers, dialysis facilities and assisted living facilities.